Blog

 DeWitt County, Illinois is in USDA Hardiness Zone 6a.
 The average last spring frost is April 15 and first fall frost is October 17.

-DeWitt County County sits in USDA Zone 6a.
+DeWitt County sits in USDA Zone 6a.
 Foxglove grows reliably in zones 3a through 9a, so it's a good fit here.

-Can Foxglove grow in DeWitt County County's climate?
+Can Foxglove grow in DeWitt County's climate?

 🌱